crcx/retroforth/literate/RetroForth.md

 :dup-pair  (xy-xyxy)  over over ;
 :nip       (xy-y)     swap drop ;
 :drop-pair (nn-)      drop drop ;
-:?dup      (n-nn||n-n) dup 0; ;
+:?dup      (n-nn|n-n) dup 0; ;
 ~~~

+## Combinators

-Retro makes use of anonymous functions called *quotations* for much of
+Retro makes use of anonymous functions called *quotations* for
-the execution flow and stack control.
-The words that operate on these
+much of the execution flow and stack control.
+The words that
-quotations are called *combinators*.
+operate on these quotations are called *combinators*.

+Combinators are a major part of using Retro.
+They help in
+reducing the use of lower level shuffling and allow for a
+greater overall consistency in the syntax.
+I also find them
+to help in reducing visual noise.

+### Combinators: Data

 `dip` executes a quotation after moving a value off the stack.
-The
-value is restored after execution completes.
-These are equivilent:
+The value is restored after execution completes.
+These are
+equivilent:

     #10 #12 [ #3 - ] dip
     #10 #12 push #3 - pop